flaredata/flaredata.github.io/_posts/2017-05-11-tensorflare.md

 ## TensorFlare

 When looking at how to build an optimized pipeline like TensorFlare, we discovered that TensorFlow does not have a built-in mechanism for sharing tensors across sources.
 As such, all data querying must be followed by an extremely expensive big data copy operation.
-TensorFlare, however, avoids these restrictions by sharing the same intermediate representation across sources.
+TensorFlare, however, avoids these restrictions.
 This yields huge performance gains, without sacrificing any expressivity.

 To show the benefits of having such a system, we built a small experiment utilizing TensorFlow's capabilities.
 We first trained a model to run on US crime statistics using the method described in [TensorFlow's MNIST tutorial](https://www.tensorflow.org/get_started/mnist/beginners).
 We then used this model in both PySpark and TensorFlare to see what kind of results we get.
 In both, we run the following query: